Intercept HTTP Requests

 Log HTTP Requests

 Use the request logger to record outgoing HTTP requests and inspect responses to these requests.
-For instance, you may want to make sure that the data from a remote service is correct.
+For instance, to check whether the response includes correct data.

 import { RequestLogger } from 'testcafe';